Hoga-Belo/bis-v1/.kilocode/rules/memory-bank/product.md

 - Consistent UI patterns across all modules
 - Fast search and filtering capabilities
 - Clear visual feedback for all actions (success, error, loading states)
+- Permission-based navigation - users only see what they can access

 ### Efficiency
 - Minimal clicks to complete common tasks